awsdocs/aws-snowball-developer-guide/doc_source/function-getting-started.md

 ## Creating Your Job<a name="function-create-job"></a>

 Create a job in the AWS Snow Family Management Console and associate the Amazon Resource Name \(ARN\) for at least one published Lambda function with a bucket\.
-For a walkthrough on creating your first job, see [Creating an AWSAWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html)\.
+For a walkthrough on creating your first job, see [Creating an AWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html)\.

 All the Lambda functions that you choose during job creation are triggered by MQTT messages sent by the IoT device associated with the Amazon S3 interface\.
 These MQTT messages are triggered when an [Amazon S3 PUT object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) action is made against the bucket on the AWS Snowball Edge device\.